Files are named locations on disk to store related information. They are used to permanently store data in a non-volatile memory (e.g. hard disk).

 This program will create a new file named

-We must include the newline characters ourselves to distinguish different lines.
+We must include the newline characters ourselves to distinguish the different lines.

 There are various methods available for this purpose.
 We can use the

-read(size) method to read in size number of data.
-If size parameter is not specified, it reads and returns up to the end of the file.
+read(size) method to read in the size number of data.
+If the size parameter is not specified, it reads and returns up to the end of the file.

 >>> f = open("test.txt",'r',encoding = 'utf-8') >>> f.read(4) # read the first 4 data 'This' >>> f.read(4) # read the next 4 data ' is ' >>> f.read() # read in the rest till end of file 'my first file\nThis file\ncontains three lines\n' >>> f.read() # further reading returns empty sting ''

 '\n'.
 Once the end of the file is reached, we get an empty string on further reading.

 We can change our current file cursor (position) using the